 Sole proprietorship

-A sole proprietorship is a business organization under the control of one person.
-The owner is fully responsible for the operations, business decisions, profits, and obligations of the business.
+A sole proprietorship is a business organization controlled by one person.
+The owner is fully responsible for the business’s operations, decisions, profits, and obligations.
 Examples include hairdressers and butchers.

 In addition to having fewer rules than other business organizations, the owner is entitled to all the business profits.
 But, the owner is also fully responsible for the business’s debts, which may have to lose personal assets to pay off the business’s debts.